-To choose a service, think about your business needs and your goal, and find the service that best fits those requirements.
+To choose a service, consider your business needs and goals, and find the service that best fits those requirements.
 We’ll share more about email marketing service options below.

-Creating your email list will likely be the most time-consuming part of the process, but it’s a necessary one.
-Your email list is the most vital part of your email marketing campaign, as it creates your target audience.
-And while it can be tempting to buy email lists, you’re much better off growing your list organically, since it’s the best way to ensure you’re reaching people who want to receive your emails and will engage with your content.
-Here are some places to source email addresses for your list:
+Building an email marketing list is time-consuming but critical.
+Your email list is the most vital part of your email marketing campaign because it represents your target audience.
+While buying an email list may be tempting, you’re much better off growing your list organically.
+An organic list ensures you’re reaching people who want to receive your messages and who will engage with your content.

 - Existing email lists